pixijs/guides/_basics/textures.md

 RenderTexture
 : A more advanced (but very powerful!) feature is to build a Texture from a [PIXI.RenderTexture]({{ site.data.links.api-rendertexture }}).
 This can allow for building complex geometry using a PIXI.Geometry object, then baking that geometry down to a simple texture.

-Each of these texture sources has caveats and nuances that we can't cover in this guide, but they should give you a feeling for the power of PixiJS's texture system.
-(TODO: link to advanced textures guide)
+Each of these texture sources has caveats and nuances that we can't cover in this guide, but they should give you a feeling for the power of PixiJS's texture system. {% comment %}TODO: link to advanced textures guide{% endcomment %}